zix99/rare/docs/usage/expressions.md

 MONTH, MONTHNAME, MNTH, DAY, WEEKDAY, WDAY, YEAR, HOUR, MINUTE, SECOND, TIMEZONE, NTIMEZONE

 **Custom formats:**
 You can provide a custom format using go's well-known date.
-Here's an exercept from their docs:
+Here's an exercept from the docs:

 To define your own format, write down what the reference time would look like formatted your way; see the values of constants like ANSIC, StampMicro or Kitchen for examples.
 The model is to demonstrate what the reference time looks like so that the Format